Frequently Asked Questions

 14. Where do you get your ideas?

-The really good stuff comes when I’m least expecting it – most often when I’m out running (I run 3 miles daily) or driving my car.
+The really good stuff comes when I’m least expecting it – most often when I’m out jogging or dancing in a Zumba class or driving my car.
 These sparks – a character’s voice, an opening line, a plot idea, a title—come unannounced, like fireflies on a summer’s night—and I try to catch them on paper as quickly as I can.

 Every morning I read two newspapers and when stories strike a chord in me, I cut them out and pop them into one of the various seed baskets containing snippets of ideas for books I am interested in writing.
 The tallest baskets are for Willa and Sunny – my two main series’ protagonists.